weevil-see/weevil-see.github.io/_posts/2025-06-20-Identifications.md

 {% include image.html
     image_path="/assets/images/posts/identification/ceutorhynchus_3b.png"
-    caption="While three *Ceutorhynchus* from the image above look very similar, they differ significantly in the shape of the male genitalia.
+    caption="While those three *Ceutorhynchus* from the image above look very similar, they differ significantly in the shape of the male genitalia.
 To test a hypothetical identification based on external characters, a male specimen can be dissected to reveal the genitalia.<br>
     <small><i>(Image: Rheinheimer & Hassler 2013: Die Rüsselkäfer Baden-Württembergs, modified)</i></small>"
     width="100%"
     popup="true"